Parking Fines – A Great Source of Revenue

 It’s what everyone wants to hear – Fairfield Council is finally listening.
 They’ve announced on their media release plans to upgrade parking facilities in Cabramatta CBD.
 I noticed new traffic lights the other day.
 Things are starting to light up in that department.

-"Council has been listening to community concern over the issue of car parking in the Cabramatta Town Centre.
+There will now be $2.8 million being invested in urban development for the car park and various projects in the surrounding streets because: "Council has been listening to community concern over the issue of car parking in the Cabramatta Town Centre.
 As a result, we have dedicated a significant amount of funding towards car parking improvement projects," says Mayor of Fairfield City, Nick Lalich.

 The infamous carpark is finally getting revamped.